oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 <tbody>
 <tr class="odd">
 <td align="left"><p><strong>Primary/ Secondary</strong></p></td>
-<td align="left"><p>Prior to Red Hat Enterprise Virtualization 3.2, a host with power management configured only recognized one fencing agent.
+<td align="left"><p>Prior to oVirt 3.2, a host with power management configured only recognized one fencing agent.
 Fencing agents configured on version 3.1 and earlier, and single agents, are treated as primary agents.
 The secondary option is valid when a second agent is defined.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p><strong>Concurrent</strong></p></td>